Fit Scootboots

-Before your customer rides in their Scoots, it is essential to check the fit.
+Before your customer rides or uses their Scootboots, it is essential to check the fit.

 1